yassa-alqess/mv-task-backend/README.md

   - Update the values in `.env.prod` with production-specific values.

-- Both **Development** and **Production** modes require additional Google service keys.
-Ensure you have the required `.keys/credentials.json` for Google services available in both environments.

 ### 3. Add SSL Certificates for Production (Optional)

 For production, you need to provide self-signed certificates: